Connduit/tiny_vm/README.md

     ./run.sh simple

 ## TODOs
-- finish implementing conditionals, while blocks, and a more elaborate type/var checker
+- finish implementing conditionals and a more elaborate type/var checker
 - create helper functions to generate if_block code so that i can reuse for code